 When I was young, I recall seeing movies where the martial arts master stands under a waterfall in the icy winter morning, focusing on deep breathing and seemingly simple movements of his arms.
 Concentrated and dedicated in his art.
 I thought, "Wow!
-That's some spectacular training."
+That's some intense training."
 Now that was exciting to see as an 11 year old.
 Cinematically you can’t beat those types of scenes depicting martial arts practice.

-Even sitting under a tree and deeply meditating.
+Even sitting under a tree and profoundly meditating.
 We can imagine the grand visions or the flashbacks to get these ah-ha type moments.
 Then there’s the warrior training with his sensei or senior members.
-Sweating..grunting..doing things over and over until he ‘gets it’.
+Sweating, grunting and performing techniques over and over until he ‘gets it’.
 Or other shugyō training montages showing his progress from inept to adept.
 He used to trip over that rake.
 Well, now he and that rake are one.
 Look out bad guys, or un-neatly piled autumn leaves!

-Are all the comics and movies, and even in-dojo stories correct about shugyō and deep austere practices?
-We have two words, Keiko 稽古, and Shugyo 修行.
+Are all the comic books and movies, and even in-dojo stories about shugyō and deep austere practices correct?
+We have these two ideas and words, Keiko 稽古, and Shugyo 修行.
 Maybe we have misconceptions about them.
-I’d like to just break down the words from their Kanji.
+I’d like just to break down and examine these words.

 We don't just do martial arts; we contemplate them deeply.
-Keiko 稽古 has two kanji, the first meaning ‘to think or to consider’. 稽 is also known as 考える kangaeru.
-The second simply meaning ‘old’古.
+Keiko 稽古 has two kanji, the first meaning ‘to think or to consider’.
+Kei 稽 is also known as kangaeru 考える.
+The second, ko 古 means old.
 Yeah, that's the same ko as in kobudo 古武道 or kobujutsu 古武術.
 We can use keiko even about violin practice.
-Our martial arts attire is called also referred to as a keikogi 稽古着, keiko to contemplate the past and gi 着 meaning something worn.
-When we perform keiko we are refining and considering the things that came before us.
-The teachings.
+Our martial arts attire is also referred to as a keikogi 稽古着, keiko to contemplate the past and gi 着 meaning something worn.
+When we perform keiko, we are refining and considering the things that came before us; the teachings.
 We are practicing.
 Like learning how to write, look at the letters that were formed long ago, copy them, and repeat, repeat.
 In Chinese or Japanese, the characters can often be complex and have a long history.
 Even in something as simple as writing we can think about the origins of the letter.
-We are taught something that has come before us and we copy it.
+We are taught something that has come before us, and we copy it.
 Then reflect on it.
 We look at the past and think of what we should do.
 To consider what came before.
+This is keiko.

 Shyugyo 修行 is also made up of two kanji. 修 shu meaning ascetic practices or discipline.
-And gyo 行 which means journey, going or it can even mean conduct.
+And gyo 行 which means journey, or to go.
+It can even mean conduct.
 Shyu 修 is also derived from a buddhist word.
 The Sanskrit is Sadhana.
-When you are applying mind and intelligence in a skillful manner towards a spiritual goal.
+When you are skillfully applying mind and intelligence towards a spiritual goal.
 I guess you can already sense the connotations for using shugyo over keiko.

 Are we looking at extreme shugyo the wrong way?

-Waterfall training really beneficial in this day and age?
+Is waterfall training beneficial in this day and age?

-Does participating in some intensive weekend program once a year or less actually benefit us?
-Akin to visiting a one-day seminar about some self-help issue and having a small part in the clouds, seeing the light but then going back to daily life and things going dark again.
-This happens and we’ve all most likely experienced this happening to ourselves or someone we know.
+Does participating in some intensive weekend program once a year or less benefit us?
+I think it is akin to visiting a one-day seminar about some self-help issue.
+The clouds part we see the light, but then eventually we go back to daily life and things going dark again.
+We’ve all likely experienced this happening to ourselves or someone we know.
 I know that I have.
-These are temporary moments that do not have the strength to uproot the fetters that are preventing us from increasing our spiritual energy.
+These are fleeting moments that do not have the strength to uproot the fetters that are preventing us from increasing our spiritual energy.

 The benefit to real shugyo is sustained application of thought and mental energy.
-It is about keeping the trajectory.
+It is about keeping the trajectory and momentum.
 It's quite normal during any kind of shugyo or meditation that the mind strays.
-That is not defeat.
-Thats the time when we must bend it back towards our goal with our awareness.
+That is not a defeat.
+That's the time when we must bend it back towards our goal with our awareness.
 The point I want to make is that we don’t need to be dipping our private parts into icy waters and reciting secret passages to get some liberation or enlightenment.
-Such ideas of shugyo are not meant to break us open and fill us with the power of the universe.
-Esoteric practices are often cited by people as short cuts.
+Those types of approaches to shugyo are not meant to break us open and fill us with the power of the universe.
+People often cite esoteric practices as short cuts.
 The results produced by such things are flimsy at best.

 Where to practice shugyō?

-Getting to practice in the midst of your daily life is shugyo as well.
-Going to practice when you’d rather binge watch some tv show, or play with your friends.
+Getting to practice amid your daily life is shugyo as well.
+Going to the dojo when you’d rather binge watch some tv show, or play with your friends.
 Handling difficult situations within training with people we don’t like or those that start trouble.
 Those are aspects of shugyo too.
 A constantly applied mind to these situations will get us further than a weekend of hypothermia.
 There are of course some benefits to pushing yourself into the uncomfortable areas.
 I’m not saying there’s nothing at all to be gained from that.
-But open your eyes wider to what shugyo really is.
+But open your eyes wider to what shugyo and deep training is.